The First Anti-Ship Guided Missiles (1943)

 In 1943, Germany had unveiled a new weapon unlike the Allies had faced before, a radio-controlled guided bomb, capable of striking with deadly precision.
 This innovation crippled warships once thought to be invincible, forever changing the nature of naval combat.
 The following describes these new weapons and the respective situations in which they were first used.

-The Ruhrstahl SD 1400 (aka Fritz-X) was Germany’s first bomb to incorporate radio-controlled guidance.
-The 3,450-pound armour-piercing bombs were designed to explode into and through thick upper decks of capital ships.
+The Ruhrstahl SD 1400 (aka Fritz-X) bombs were Germany’s first bombs to incorporate radio controlled guidance.
+These 3,450-pound armor-piercing bombs were designed to explode into and through the thick upper decks of capital ships.
 The bombs had four stabilizing side fins.
 A rocket thruster and two tail rudders were fitted in a box-shaped tail unit for controlling speed and downward course corrections.
-An aircrew bombardier with a joystick had radio-control over the bomb’s downward gravity-based descent to its target.
+An aircrew bombardier with a joy stick had radio-control over the bomb’s downward gravity-based descent into its moving target.

 Germany’s first major operational use of Fritz-X bombs occurred in the Mediterranean immediately after Italy’s 8 Sep 1943 capitulation.
-The Italian fleet had departed La Spezia and were enroute to Malta to surrender the fleet.
-To prevent the Italian fleet from falling into Allied hands, six Luftwaffe bombers (each armed with a Fritz-X bomb) intercepted the Italian ships.
+The Italian fleet had departed La Spezia and were on route to Malta to surrender the fleet.
+To prevent the Italian fleet from falling into Allied hands, six Luftwaffe bombers (each armed with a Fitz-X bomb) intercepted the Italian ships.
 On 9 Sep, the battleship Roma, the flagship of the Italian fleet, received two direct hits and sank when her magazines exploded.
-A total of 1,255 crew, including Admiral Carlo Bergamini, were killed.
-The battleship Italia was damaged but reached Malta.
+1,255 crew, including Admiral Carlo Bergamini, were killed.
+The battleship Italia, was damaged, but reached Malta.

-Also in September 1943, and in the Mediterranean, Luftwaffe bombers deployed Fritz-X bombs successfully against:
+Also in September, and in the Mediterranean, Luftwaffe bombers deployed Fritz-X bombs successfully against the:

 - Battleship HMS Warspite (16 Sep 1943, major damage, 1 year to repair).

-In 1943, United States Army units were being deployed to the China-Burma-India Theatre via the Mediterranean-Suez Canal-Red Sea route.
-After American troopships arrived in Oran, Algeria, the US Army units would board British troopships which would join a convoy bound for India.
-On 15 November 1943, convoy KMF-26 had departed Clyde (Glasglow, Scotland) and was bound for India.
-On 25 Nov, after passing Oran, the convoy was joined by:
+In 1943, United States Army units were being deployed to the China-Burma-India Theater via the Mediterranean.
+After American troopships arrived in Oran, Algeria, the US Army units would board British troopships which would join a convoy bound for India via the Suez Canal.
+On 15 November 1943, convoy KMF-26 had departed Clyde (Glasgow, Scotland) and was bound for India via the Mediterranean.
+Later on 25 Nov, after passing Oran, the convoy was joined by:

-- Four USN escorts: the destroyers USS Herbert C. Jones and USS Frederick C. Davis, and two minesweepers: USS Pioneer and USS Portent.
+- Four USN escorts: the destroyers USS Herbert C. Jones and USS Frederick C. Davis; and minesweepers USS Pioneer and USS Portent.

-Rohna’s crew of 219 officers and men included the Master (Thomas J. Murphy, an Australian) and 16 naval and 2 army DEMS gunners.
-The passengers included 1,981 American troops with seven Red Cross personnel . . . and three British Army medical officers with ten army medical orderlies.
+The HMT Rohna crew of 219 officers and men included the Master (Thomas J. Murphy, an Australian) and 16 naval and 2 army DEMS gunners.
+The passengers included 1,981 American troops with seven Red Cross personnel… and three British Army medical officers with ten army medical orderlies.

 In mid-afternoon of the following day (26 Nov), eight allied fighter aircraft, sighted and engaged Luftwaffe bombers which had been approaching the convoy.
 Some bombers made it through the fighter screen and dropped bombs from about 10,000 feet, which were not effective.
-However, the German force included fourteen Heinkel He-177 dive bombers, each armed with two Henschel Hs 293 glide bombs at ships in convoy KMF-26.
+However, the German force included fourteen Heinkel He-177 dive bombers, each armed with two Henschel Hs-293 glide bombs.
+When the traditional vertical gravity bombing proved ineffective, the dive bombers began launching their radio guided Henschel Hs 293 glide bombs at ships in convoy KMF-26.

-The entire attack on convoy KMF-26 lasted about half an hour and was followed by USS Pioneer rescuing 606 Rohna survivors.
-An after action USN report stated: “In all, about 25 Hs-293 glider bombs were dropped, The Portent claimed the destruction of two planes.
+The entire attack on convoy KMF-26 lasted about half an hour, followed by USS Pioneer rescuing 606 Rohna survivors.
+An after action USN report stated “In all, about 25 Hs-293 glider bombs were dropped.
+The Portent claimed the destruction of two planes.
 The total number of enemy planes encountered was estimated at 25, of which 15 were probably He-177s.”

 Main photo: The Fritz X also known as the Ruhrstahl SD 1400 or Ruhrstahl X. (Credit: Sanjay Acharya via Wikipedia)